coffeecoin (COFFEECOIN) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 coffeecoin Historical Price

-According to the latest data gathered on coffeecoin live price page, the current price of coffeecoin is 0.00013407USD.
-The circulating supply of coffeecoin(COFFEECOIN) is 944.65M COFFEECOIN , giving it a market capitalization of $126.76K.
+According to the latest data gathered on coffeecoin live price page, the current price of coffeecoin is 0USD.
+The circulating supply of coffeecoin(COFFEECOIN) is 944.65M COFFEECOIN , giving it a market capitalization of $135.53K.

 In the past month, coffeecoin has experienced a 0.00% change, reflecting approximately $-- to its value.
 This indicates that COFFEECOIN could witness further price changes in the near future.